Online Safety Act 2023: Industry responses

 A number of websites have stated that they would close as a result of the act.
 London Fixed Gear and Single Speed, a forum for bicycle enthusiasts, announced their closure citing the high cost of legal compliance, along with Microcosm, a provider of forum hosting for non-commercial, non-profit communities.
 Some sites have instead blocked UK users, including the alt-tech social networking service Gab and Gen AI platform Civit.ai.

 Major technology firms have raised concerns over the act's implications for user privacy and encryption.
 Apple Inc. called the legislation a "serious threat" to end-to-end encryption, warning that it could force the company to weaken security features designed to protect users from surveillance.
 Meta Platforms similarly stated that it would rather have its WhatsApp and Facebook Messenger services blocked in the UK than weaken encryption standards.

 Some websites and apps stated they would introduce age verification systems for users in response to a 25 July 2025 deadline set by Ofcom.
 These include pornographic websites, but also other websites and services such as networks Bluesky (verification via Kids Web Services (KWS)), Discord, Tinder, Bumble, Feeld, Grindr, Hinge, Reddit (verification via Persona), X, and Spotify.

+In February 2026, SimpleMedia, an editorial website for sex workers, described the legislation as a "financial blow" for sex workers.
+Significant losses of earnings were reported due to loss of access to advertising, and the psychological barrier for potential clients who do not wish to give their details to adult sites.